Gabriel022/Verilog-Tic-Tac-Toe/README.md

 # Verilog-Tic-Tac-Toe
-Designed and Simulated a Tic Tac Toe Game in Verilog
+Designed and Simulated a Tic Tac Toe Game in Verilog(Vivado)